-Upon completion of this offering (subject to the terms of the applicable limited liability company agreement), an aggregate of 234,932,785 OpCo Units and an aggregate of 4,231,310 HoldCo Units may be exchanged for shares of our Class A common stock and an aggregate of 98,106,387 shares of Class C common stock may be converted into shares of our Class A common stock.
-Any shares we issue upon exchange of OpCo Units or HoldCo Units or upon the conversion of shares of Class C common stock, as applicable, will be "restricted securities" as defined in Rule 144 and may not be sold in the absence of registration under the Securities Act unless an exemption from registration is available, including the exemptions contained in Rule 144.
-We, our executive officers, our directors, the holders of all of our Class C common stock, the holders of substantially all of our outstanding OpCo Units, and certain holders of our HoldCo Units have agreed, subject to certain exceptions, not to dispose of or hedge any shares of our Class A common stock (including shares issued upon exchange of OpCo Units or HoldCo Units or upon conversion of shares of Class C common stock, as applicable) or securities convertible into or exchangeable for shares of our Class A common stock, including our Class B and Class C common stock, for 180 days from the date of this prospectus, except with certain underwriters' prior written consent.
+In addition, we and the Pre-IPO LLC Unitholders will enter into an exchange agreement under which they (or certain permitted transferees) will have the right, after the completion of this offering (subject to the terms of the exchange agreement), to exchange their LLC Units for shares of our Class A common stock on a basis, subject to customary conversion rate adjustments.
+Upon completion of this offering (subject to the terms of the exchange agreement), an aggregate of LLC Units may be exchanged for shares of our Class A common stock.
+Any shares we issue upon exchange of LLC Units will be "restricted securities" as defined in Rule 144 and may not be sold in the absence of registration under the Securities Act unless an exemption from registration is available, including the exemptions contained in Rule 144.
+Under applicable SEC guidance, we believe that for purposes of Rule 144 the holding period in such shares will generally include the holding period in the corresponding LLC Units exchanged.
+We, our executive officers, our directors, and the holders of substantially all of our LLC Units, have agreed, subject to certain exceptions, not to dispose of or hedge any shares of our Class A common stock (including shares issued upon exchange of LLC Units) or securities convertible into or exchangeable for shares of our Class A common stock for days from the date of this prospectus, except with the representatives' prior written consent.
 See "Underwriting."